How to Judge a Turf Company’s Drainage Solutions

 Creating synthetic grass is an energy-intensive process.
 The materials require significant heat and power to produce, and transportation adds to its initial carbon footprint.
 While this upfront impact is real, it’s only part of the story.
 Once installed, a synthetic lawn eliminates the need for gas-powered mowers, edgers, and blowers for its entire lifespan.
 So, while the manufacturing process has an environmental cost, it’s balanced against 15 to 20 years of reduced emissions from lawn maintenance equipment.

-Concerns About Microplastics and Chemicals
+What About Microplastics and Chemicals?

 You may have heard concerns about turf breaking down and releasing microplastics.
 This is a valid point, especially with older or lower-quality products.
 Modern, high-performance turf systems are engineered for durability with tightly bonded fibers and strong backings to minimize shedding.
 Reputable manufacturers also avoid harmful chemicals like lead that were sometimes found in older products.
 When choosing a turf, always ask for product safety specifications to ensure you’re installing a system that’s built to last and is safe for families and pets.